matterhorn-chat/matterhorn/docs/UserGuide.md

 * Post links in messages can be clicked to switch to the channel containing the post.

+* Attachments in posts can be clicked to open them with the configured URL opener.

 * Usernames in messages can be clicked to switch to the direct message channel for the clicked user.